TomasRJ/AstroGoblinVideoBot/README.md

 ### Project endpoints:
 - **/** - The Frontend/Index.cshtml page.
 - **/authorize** - The Frontend/Authorize.cshtml page, used to make the reddit authorize url with an HTML form.
-Has a "state string" that used in tandem with the /redditRedirect endpoint to verify the authenticity of the Reddit OAuth2 authorization.
+Has a "state string" that is used in tandem with the /redditRedirect endpoint to verify the authenticity of the Reddit OAuth2 authorization.
 - **/redditRedirect** - A GET endpoint that takes the Reddit OAuth2 authorization redirect back to the project and with the code gets the Reddit OAuth2 access token and with the state string verifies the authenticity of the Reddit OAuth2 redirect.
 - **/youtube** - A GET endpoint that is used by the PubSubHubbub Hub to verify the subscription.
 - **/youtube** - A POST endpoint that is used by the PubSubHubbub Hub to send the new video details to.